-All impacted employees had been terminated, and the Company currently expects to pay the remaining \$0.3 million of employee severance costs by December 2004.
+All impacted employees had been terminated, and the Company currently expects to pay the remaining \$0.1 million of employee severance costs by September 2004.
+The Company does not expect any additional charges related to the September 2003 restructuring activity.